 In Dr. Rizk's practice, he has repaired noses that were done previously 6 or 7 times.
 It is possible to improve noses that were done many times before.
 However, it is always better to have fewer surgeries.
 Dr. Rizk will only choose to operate if he sees obvious deformed areas or if the patient cannot breathe.
 He will not operate for minor deformities or requests.

 Occasionally, Dr. Rizk will not be able to perform a revision rhinoplasty if he feels the nose is beyond repair.
-It is important for patients to understand that revision rhinoplasty requires specialized training and expertise and finding a skilled surgeon who specializes in revision rhinoplasty is necessary to maximize your chances for a favorable outcome.
+It is important for patients to understand that revision rhinoplasty requires specialized training and expertise and finding a skilled surgeon who specializes in nose surgery is necessary to maximize your chances for a favorable outcome.

 5. Does Dr. Rizk formulate and discuss a plan for rhinoplasty during consultation?

 If Dr. Rizk determines you are a good candidate for cosmetic surgery, he will formulate a plan which will include whether he will use open or closed approaches, whether he will use cartilage for grafts or implants, and if cartilage will be used he will also discuss possible sources such as septum, ear, or banked rib cartilage.